HighlanderLab/svanvanhossou_africross/README.md

 - The 50 best bulls were selected and randomly assigned to the farms regardless of their initial farm and village origin
   - all candidate crossbred bulls from the simulated smallholder farms were pooled together.
-  - this strategie implyed variable number of selected bulls per village (in contrast to the other synthetic schemes).
+  - this strategy implyed variable number of selected bulls per village (in contrast to the other synthetic schemes).

 We assumed